Niweera/NutriBudd/README.md

 ![GitHub License](https://img.shields.io/github/license/Niweera/NutriBuddy.svg?style=flat)
 # NutriBuddy
 ## Food Analyser
-#### NutriBudd is your day to day buddy which will give all the information relating food nutrients and daily consumption.
+#### NutriBuddy is your day to day buddy which will give all the information relating food nutrients and daily consumption.